mraible/mongock-docs/site/v4/using-custom-beans/injecting-custom-dependencies-to-changesets.md

         .execute()
 ```

-## Advanced: Proxy explanation
+# Advanced: Proxy explanation

-As explained in [lock section](lock-1.md#how-is-the-lock-ensured-in-every-database-access), custom beans are proxied to ensure  the database is accessed in a  synchronised manner using the lock.
+As explained in [lock section](/v4/lock#how-is-the-lock-ensured-in-every-database-access), custom beans are proxied to ensure  the database is accessed in a  synchronised manner using the lock.

 The Mongock's proxy instrumentation have two main goals:

 1. Intercept the actual method you are calling to ensure the lock is acquired.
 2. Return a proxied object  to ensure the lock is acquired in subsequent calls
+<br><br>
 <div class="success">
 By default, Mongock won't return a proxied object if one of the following conditions is in place:  The returned object is not an interface or it's a primitive type, String, Class type, wrapper type or any object in a package prefixed by"java.", "com.sun.", "javax.", "jdk.internal." or "sun."
 </div>
+<br><br>

-## Advance configuration: Prevent proxing my beans
+# Advance configuration: Prevent proxing my beans

 Although it is a conservative approach, the default Mongock's proxy behaviour it's the recommended option and most cases will be fine with it.
 It is a convenient way which provides a good balance between easiness and performance.